 Capital City is famous for its fluffy cupcakes, but they also offer essential Texan eats with their sweet and savory kolaches.
 These local delicacies, popularized by Czech immigrants, resemble a cross between a Danish pastry and a stuffed bun.
 In my opinion, the jalapeño, meatless sausage, and vegan cheese kolache is the top choice if you can only try one.

 Skull and Cakebones is technically situated out in Dripping Springs, but it’s just a short drive south that separates you from the most tender, flaky, buttery croissants you’ve ever wrapped your lips around.
 Get them plain, stuffed with chocolate or almond paste, or made into a savory sandwich; you can’t go wrong.
 You can also find their frosted cupcakes for sale in some local markets, such as Wheatsville Food Coop.

 Oat milk is everywhere these days, so you’ll find no lack of dairy-free lattes to help you wake up in a good mood.
-If you want to pair your cup of Joe with some plant-based eats, however, you’ll want to hit these hotspots featuring delectable vegan breakfast, brunch, lunch, and snack options, too.
+If you want to pair your cup of Joe with some vegan food, you’ll want to hit these Austin hotspots featuring delectable vegan breakfast, brunch, lunch, and snack options, too.

-Fat Cats Austin prides themselves at serving only fair trade, organic coffee and tea alongside a variety of treats baked fresh daily.
+Fat Cats prides itself on serving only fair trade, organic coffee, and tea alongside a variety of treats baked fresh daily.
 Grab a tender blueberry lemon muffin to pair with your iced matcha lemonade, or a hearty taco crumble, potato and chz empanada to go with a strong cup of cold brew.
 You’ll never get bored with the constantly evolving menu.